 Greek yogurt is an excellent choice when you want something healthy but still crave something sweet.
 Greek yogurt has fewer calories than regular yogurt.
 It also provides your body with beneficial probiotics.
 Probiotics are living organisms that help maintain good gut health.
 By consuming Greek yogurt regularly, you may notice improvements in your digestive system.

 Which is the best Greek Yogurt Brand?

-Chobani is incredibly popular for its wide varieties of Greek Yogurt.
-Infact, the brand has made their mark by introducing some of the finest Greek yogurts in the market.
+Chobani is incredibly popular for its wide variety of Greek Yogurt.
+In fact, the brand has made its mark by introducing some of the finest Greek yogurts on the market.
 Look for non fat Chobani Greek Yogurt that comes with just 90 calories and 4 g of sugar.

-It is worth noting that most of the flavored Greek Yogurt comes with added sugars and should be avoided if you are looking for a low-calorie yogurt.
+It is worth noting that most flavored Greek Yogurt contains added sugars and you should avoid them if you are looking for a low-calorie yogurt.